Drop Dead Fred: Plot

+To prevent himself being lost to her, Fred reminds Elizabeth that Polly was responsible for trapping him in the jack-in-the-box - fed up with the chaos he got Elizabeth to make, she sealed him away, traumatizing her daughter, while leading Elizabeth's father Nigel, who felt that Fred was needed, to leave the pair.
+Finding a letter she wrote to Fred promising to run away with him, Elizabeth ditches the medication and escapes from Polly and a nurse in order to find Charles.
+Discovering him to be at a party, Elizabeth is overjoyed to find he wants her back, until Fred learns he is still willing to cheat on her with Annabella.

+Heartbroken, Elizabeth reveals to Fred she can't leave him, as she is afraid of being alone.
+Passing out, she enters a dream sequence, in which Fred helps her to overcome her fear and in the process and free her imprisoned childhood self.
+Delighted to see she has grown stronger, Fred reveals she no longer needs him, and kisses her before disappearing.
+Upon awakening, Elizabeth dumps Charles, stands up to Polly - whom she reconciles with and encourages to find a friend - and moves out of her family's home.
+Days later she visits Mickey and happily discovers that his daughter Natalie is now being looked after by none other than Fred.

 Production

 Tim Burton and Robin Williams were offered the roles of director and Fred, respectively.
 They turned them down.

 The film's screenplay was rewritten by director Ate de Jong and producer Paul Webster throughout pre-production.

-For the rewrites, de Jong took inspiration from being molested as a child by his older half-brother, stating, "The trauma of child abuse goes deep and its claws reach far in time.
-It was not something ever spoken about on the set, not with Rik or anyone, but for me it existed."
+In 2021, de Jong said that during the rewriting process he drew from his experience being molested as a child by his older half-brother, stating, "The trauma of child abuse goes deep and its claws reach far in time.
+It was not something ever spoken about on the set, not with Rik or anyone, but for me it existed." de Jong cast his own mother in the minor role of Grandma Bunce, who appears in a scene where she has yellow paint dumped on her.
+Of this casting choice, de Jong said, "The entire crew thought it was cruel and that I should just hire an extra.
+But she wanted to do it, and I said to everyone, this was cheaper than 10 therapy sessions."

 Filming took place in August and September 1990.
 Filmed in Minneapolis, a large part of the film was filmed at Prince's Paisley Park Studios in the suburb of Chanhassen.

 Reception

 Box office

 The film, produced on a budget of just under $6.8 million, was released theatrically in the United States and Canada on May 24, 1991, grossing $3,625,648 on its opening weekend, and $13,878,334 over its entire theatrical run.
 It grossed £1,794,121 in the UK and $24 million worldwide.